-Do you remember the little side table I found on the curb in front of a neighbor’s house before Christmas?
+I found this little side table on the curb in front of a neighbor’s house before Christmas?
 I placed it by my bed.
 It was not perfect, the top had a crack in it and the finish was old and had the look of coffee grains in places, but I still liked it – even with its imperfections.
 It was solid and I knew I could use my newfound furniture stripping skills and/or paint to give it a new personality.

 I started the stripping process over the weekend and planned to have it completed today…